hyex-research/AquaFetch/docs/source/rr.rst

 Dynamic features for which this method is inapplicable retain their original names.

-Another feature of the AquaFetch is the optional inclusion of static and dynamic features from EStreams and GSHA for all datasets listed in Table \ref{tbl:table1}.
+Another feature of the AquaFetch is the optional inclusion of static and dynamic features from EStreams and GSHA for all datasets listed in Table :ref:`rr_table`.
 This is beneficial as EStreams and GSHA include several static and dynamic features calculated for the catchments, which are not included in other datasets.
 For instance, EStreams provides information on annual variation in land use for all European catchments,